pearcetm/jsproteinmapper/README.md

     //fontSize: font size of the text
 		fontSize:16,

-    //mutationColor: string representation of the color to highlight the variant of interest mutationColor:'red',
+    //variantColor: string representation of the color to highlight the variant of interest variantColor:'red',

     //geometry of the protein functional domain annotations lollipopHeight:15,